Bounded-memory adjusted scores estimation in generalized linear models with large data sets: Generalized linear models

 \subsection{Iteratively re-weighted least squares in chunks}

-The approach of \citet{miller:1992} can readily be used for~(\ref{eq:iwls}) by replacing $A$ by $(W^{(j)})^{1/2} X$ and $b$ by $z^{(j)}$.
+The approach of \citet{miller:1992} can be used for~(\ref{eq:iwls}) by replacing $A$ by $(W^{(j)})^{1/2} X$ and $b$ by $(W^{(j)})^{1/2}z^{(j)}$.
 This is possible because the diagonal entries of $W$ and the components of $z$ only depend on the corresponding components of $\eta = X \beta$, and hence, can be computed in a chunk-wise manner.
-Specifically, the $k$th chunk of the diagonal of $W^{(j)}$, and the $k$th chunk of $z^{(j)}$ can be computed by just bringing in memory $X_{k}$, $Y_{k}$, and $m_{k}$, computing the current value of the $k$th chunk of the linear predictor as $X_{k} \beta^{(j)}$, and using that to compute the $k$th chunks of $\mu^{(j)}$, $d^{(j)}$ and $v^{(j)}$.
-This is the procedure that the \texttt{biglm} R package \citep{lumley:2020} implements.
+Specifically, the $k$th chunk of the diagonal of $W^{(j)}$, and the $k$th chunk of $z^{(j)}$ can be computed by just bringing in memory $X_{:k}$, $Y_{:k}$, and $m_{:k}$, computing the current value of the $k$th chunk of the linear predictor as $X_{:k} \beta^{(j)}$, and using that to compute the $k$th chunks of $\mu^{(j)}$, $d^{(j)}$ and $v^{(j)}$.
+Algorithm~\ref{algo:supp_incrIWLS} in the Supplementary Material document provides pseudo-code for the above process, which is also implemented in the \texttt{biglm} R package \citep{lumley:2020}.